 - Right to be free from unlawful discrimination and harassment

 - Right to a safe workplace free of dangerous conditions, toxic substances, and other potential safety hazards

 - Right to be free from retaliation for filing a claim or complaint against an employer, often called "whistleblower" rights

 - Right to legally determined wages for work performed

 Rights Afforded to Job Applicants

-Job applicants also have certain rights even prior to being hired as an employee.
-Those rights include the right to be free from discrimination based on age, gender, race, national origin, or religion during the hiring process.
+Job applicants also have certain rights even before being hired as an employee.
+Those rights include the right to be free from discrimination based on:

-For example, a prospective employer can't ask a job applicant certain family-related questions during the hiring process.
-Also, an employer may not conduct a credit or background check of an employee or prospective employee unless the employer notifies the individual in writing and receives permission to do so.
-In reality, however, discrimination and other violations involving job applicants may be difficult to prove.
+For example, a prospective employer can't ask a job applicant certain family-related questions.
+Also, an employer must obtain consent to conduct a credit or background check of an employee or prospective employee.
+Although these rights exist, discrimination and other violations involving job applicants may be challenging to prove.

 Federal Laws Ensuring Employee Rights

-There are a number of key federal laws protecting employees' rights, although state employment laws may provide even more protection to employees.
+Several federal laws protect employees' rights.
+State employment laws may provide even more protection to employees.
 For example, many states have higher minimum wage requirements than the federal guidelines.
 As a result, employers must comply with the state's minimum wage.

 Federal employment laws include, but aren't limited to, the following:

 - Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating on the basis of race, color, religion, sex, or national origin.
-This applies only to employers with 15 or more employees.
+This law applies only to employers with 15 or more employees.

-- Under the Americans with Disabilities Act, a person can't be discriminated against on the basis of their disability if that person can perform the essential functions of the job with or without reasonable accommodation.
-The act defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
+- Under the Americans with Disabilities Act (ADA), people can't be discriminated against based on their disability if they can perform the job's essential functions with reasonable accommodation.
+The act defines a disability as a physical or mental impairment substantially limiting one or more major life activities.